freeCodeCamp/freeCodeCamp/guide/english/java/streams/index.md

 ---
 # Streams

-In Java 8 Streams got added as a new feature the Java toolbox.
+In Java 8 Streams were added as a new feature the Java toolbox.
 Streams allow you to quickly and cleanly process Collections.
+Many functions of the Stream API allow for the use of Lambda expressions, which makes working with Streams an even more fluent process.

 Please read the chapter about lambdas and functional programming before continuing.